SirSeim/Deeg/README.md

 ####Type Inference and Static Typing

-Heirachy of types:
+Hierarchy of types:

 bool -> int -> float -> string -> List -> Dict

-This heirachy is what determines auto conversions.
+This hierarchy is what determines auto conversions.
 A type can be upconverted automatically if needed.
 If you want to convert down the tree, then you need to specify it with a type converter function like `int()` or 'float()'.
 Some conversions may return optionals if conversion cannot be guaranteed

 ```